DETAILED ACTION

 Claims 1-3, 5-6, 9-12 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-(Claim 1) As the sheet channel layer was not originally shown or described as “does not covers a top surface of the fin structure”, the relationship between parts is unclear.
+(Claim 1) As the sheet channel layer was not originally shown or described as “does not cover a top surface of the fin structure”, the relationship between parts is unclear.

-During examination, “not covering a top surface of the fin structure” was understood to require that an orthographic projection of a top surface of the fin structure is outside of an orthographic projection of the sheet channel layer on the substrate.
+During examination, “does not cover a top surface of the fin structure” was understood to require that an orthographic projection of a top surface of the fin structure is outside of an orthographic projection of the sheet channel layer on the substrate.

 Claims 2-3, 5-6, and 9-12 inherit these rejections for indefiniteness.